See also: Flock. (I should merge these pages?)

 org-roam-ui adds a lovely graphical layer on top of org-roam.

 With org-publish you can pretty easily (requires a bit of config) output the static HTML. org-roam taught me the nice idea of adding extra hook as well for org-publish, and has one for pulling in all your backlinks.
 I may switch to ox-hugo at some point, for improved publishing.

 See my personal wiki config for some config bits and pieces.

 Yep - I use git.

 I can write in org and org-roam without any connection.
-If I want to pull in some links then I need one at the moment, but I can just use the title.
+If I want to pull in some links then I need connection, but I can just use the title.

 Indeed so.
-Emacs, org, they're FOSS++ and have stood the test of time. org-roam is a new kid, very active at the moment, but to be seen how long it sticks around.
+Emacs, org, they're FOSS++ and have stood the test of time much longer than most. org-roam is a new kid, very active at the moment, but to be seen how long it sticks around.
 But if org-roam vanished, I'd just lose some features, not all of my thoughts and ideas.
 All my plain-text would still be right there.

 I like this as an approach because it uses and leverages all of the existing functionality of the Emacs ecosystem.
 I'm not learning a new tool (although of course it was a new tool to me at one point, and I wouldn't really recommend all this to someone not already familiar with Emacs, it's a steep learning curve - worth it though!).

 - search ing the HTML version.
 Not a big deal to be honest - I can search my local version easily enough, so it would only really be useful if I want other people to be able to search.
 Or sometimes I do want to search just so I can share a specific page with someone.
 (At the moment I go to /sitemap and that works well enough though).
 If I want improved publishing, I could use ox-hugo.
 Lately I just search on Anagora.